 Roth IRA conversions and recharacterizations

-An investor may "undo" a contribution or a conversion to a Roth IRA for 2012 and transfer money back to a traditional IRA account, provided this is done before the April 15, 2013 due date for 2012 federal income tax returns (or later extended due date).
+IRA owners may convert a traditional IRA to a Roth IRA under certain circumstances without any penalties.
+An investor may "undo" a contribution or a conversion to a Roth IRA for 2015 and transfer money back to a traditional IRA account, provided this is done before the April 18, 2016 due date for 2015 federal income tax returns (or later extended due date).
 This process, known as a "recharacterization," can help an investor who:

 Made a regular contribution to a Roth IRA and exceeded the adjusted gross income limit.